[Reserved for New Model Pics, as and when I get more Stonebound painted]

 "A vile force of Greenskins approaches!
-Come, brothers - let us show them some Kagaran hospitality!" - Sergeant Astur Anvilborn, Stonebound 9th Company
+Come, brothers - let us show them some Stonebound hospitality!" - Sergeant Astur Anvilborn, Stonebound 9th Company, 388.M40

 When the Stonebound march to war, they do not do so in haste.
 Mass deployments of armour, accompanied by the methodical march of infantry is the staple approach of the Stonebound.
-Fast attack elements such as bikes or land speeders are employed as support for the line's flanks, or kept behind the bulk of the advancing Stonebound, in case an enemy force routs completely in the face of the Chapter's inexorable advance.
+Heavy tanks such as Land Raiders, Predators or Vindicators, supported by well-placed Devastator Squads typically form the strongest point of the advance, grinding through enemy assailants without remorse.
+Supported by massed bolter fire and bombardments from Whirlwinds or Thunderfire Cannons, the Stonebound can effortlessly adapt between steadfastly holding ground and pressing the attack.
+Fast attack elements of a Company, such as bikes or land speeders, are employed as support for the main line's flanks, or kept behind the bulk of the advancing Stonebound, only racing forward in the event an enemy force routs completely in the face of the Chapter's inexorable advance.

 The Stonebound favour sheer firepower in battle over the cut-and-thrust of melee, but this is not to say the Chapter eschew melee combat entirely - Assault units tend to be used for counter-attacks, intercepting enemy charges or engaging stubborn enemy defences as the Stonebound's advancing line reaches them.
 Axes are a favoured weapon amongst the Chapter, derived from the Battle-Picks of the Kagaran mining-castes, which feature a pick on one side and a more traditional axe-blade on the other.

-"If Dorn sees wisdom in the words of his Brother, who are we to question them?" - Chaplain Fikod Ironpath, Stonebound 10th Company
+"If Dorn sees wisdom in the words of his Brother, who are we to question them?" - Chaplain Fikod Ironpath, Stonebound 10th Company, 629.M34

 The Librarians of the Stonebound are more often referred to as 'Sages' amongst the brothers of the Chapter, and amongst their duties is the care and maintenance of the Chapter's Grudge-Stones.
 It is the Sages who engrave the Grudges, and the Sages who ritually shatter the stones when the Grudges are avenged.
 Weapons used to slay notable enemies or settle one of the Chapter's Grudges are repaired, embellished, given a unique name by the Sages, and added to the Stonebound's listed Reliquary, to be considered a rightful treasure of the Chapter for evermore.

 "The blood of Dorn runs in your veins.
 To admit defeat is to betray it, and shame your Chapter.
-Fight on, and fight well." - Last transmission of Sergeant Anabur Stoutshield, Stonebound 1st Company
+Fight on, and fight well." - Last transmission of Sergeant Anabur Stoutshield, Stonebound 1st Company, 511.M39

 The Stonebound are proud and honourable scions of Rogal Dorn and the Imperial Fists.
 Their geneseed exhibits no notable deviation from that of their progenitors, lacking the Sus-an Membrane and the Betcher's Gland.
 Aside from the feasts that accompany the breaking of Grudge Stones, the Stonebound hold a celebration once every century to show glory and honour their Primarch and The Emperor.